About the College

 The Department of Ecosystem Science and Management is Pennsylvania’s leader in preparing students for careers in sustainable management of natural resources.
 We conduct research to create new knowledge about forests, wildlife and fisheries, soils, and watersheds, and disseminate that knowledge through the classroom and extension education programs serving various stakeholders.
 The Department of Ecosystem Science and Management offers three graduate programs: Forest Resources, Soil Science, and Wildlife and Fisheries Science.

-The Forest Resources program addresses one or more of the following areas in forestry: forest resource management, forest biology, environmental concerns, and wood products.
+The Forest Resources program focuses on research, education, and scientific technology in the fields of forest resource management, forest biology, environmental concerns, and forest products.

 The Soil Science program provides opportunities for candidates interested in soil and related water resources to become a professional leader and an independent scholar.